join us now:

 if so, we are here to help, support, inform and represent YOU...

-The Bed & Breakfast Association is the UK trade association for B&Bs and Guest Houses.
+The Bed & Breakfast Association is the UK trade association for B&Bs, Guest Houses and small independent hotels.
 It was judged best trade association in the UK for representing its members in the Trade Association Forum "Best Practice Awards" 2010, and won the Award as Best Hospitality Trade Association in the UK Corporate Excellence Awards 2016 (read more...).

 JOIN US NOW to help us fight for a fairer relationship with the big OTAs - Read more...